Paul Jay: Film and television work

 Jay was the creator and executive producer of CBC Newsworld's flagship debate program counterSpin (broadcast from 1998 to 2004) for six seasons.
 CounterSpin was a prime time debate show about the news of the day.

-Other work includes Justice Denied (Turner), The Life and Death of Owen Hart (TVO, A&E), Albanian Journey: End of an Era (TVOntario, CBC Witness), The Birth of Language (TVOntario and Discovery U.S.), Here's to the Cowboy (CBC, Disney, London Weekend, Central TV).
+Other work includes Justice Denied (Turner), The Life and Death of Owen Hart (TVO, A&E), Albanian Journey: End of an Era (TVOntario, CBC Witness), Here's to the Cowboy (CBC, Disney, London Weekend, Central TV).
 Jay exec-produced Through Thick and Thin (CBCNewsworld), Machine Gun (3x1 Discovery Canada&US), and The Famine Within (TVO).
 Jay was the co-creator and co-executive producer of Face Off, a nightly prime time debate program that ran four years on CBC Newsworld.

 He worked with Gore Vidal, among others, for the launch of TRNN, which included the documentary: History of the National Security State.
 In this, Jay interviewed Vidal, as well as Lawrence Wilkerson, Ray McGovern, and Antonia Juhasz.
 The Real News went on to launch several internet video/television news magazines, including The Empire Files, created in 2015 with teleSUR and for which Jay was an executive producer.
 Jay was the executive producer of the 2017 Donald Trump, The Koch Brothers and Their War on Climate Science documentary.

 Jay parted ways with TRNN in 2019 and founded of theAnalysis.news, a video and audio current affairs interview and commentary show and website.

+Jay is currently in post-production on How to Stop a Nuclear War, a feature documentary examining the structural roots of nuclear risk in American militarism.
+The film draws on 45 hours of exclusive interviews with Pentagon Papers whistleblower Daniel Ellsberg, conducted before Ellsberg’s death in 2023, as well as interviews with more than 100 experts including historians, former military and intelligence officials, and scientists.
+The film is narrated by Emma Thompson with an original score by Mychael Danna.
+Canadian distribution is through Mongrel Media, with theatrical release targeted for fall 2027.